 Open bite - Front teeth don't touch

 Patient sucked her thumb as a young child.
 She started treatment at age 13.
 She had braces and a special appliance — called a crib — to retrain the tongue, for 28 months.
-Now she can bite the lettuce out of a sandwich.
+Now she can bite through the lettuce in her sandwich:)

 Deep overbite - Lower front teeth bite into palate